Excel-lent/VBA-performance-tests/README.md

 ### ST) String operations

 The simple concatenation of two strings (`string3 = string1 & string2`) usually works quite fast, but only up to the point where the number of concatenations is small.
-For example, if you want to store an array of doubles with 150 x 150 elements, you will have to convert it to a string beforehand, which takes a lot of time.
-To speed up the conversion of the array to a string, there is an internal function called Join that takes a 1-based 1D array and converts it to a string.
+For example, if you want to store an array of doubles with 150 x 150 elements, you will have to convert it to a string and use concatenation, which takes a lot of time.
+To speed up the conversion of the array to a string, there is an internal function `Join` that takes a 1-based 1D array and converts it to a string.

 <details>
   <summary>Source code</summary>